-EDP 384: 8-QUALITATIVE RESEARCH METHODS (Unique no. 10690) Spring 2016
+EDP 381: C-QUALITATIVE RESEARCH METHODS

+(Unique no. 10900) Spring 2017

 Instructor: Ricardo Ainslie, Ph.D.

-Room/time SZB 444, Wednesday, 9-12
+Room/time SZB 524, Wednesdays, 9-12

 Office: SZB 262D

 email: rainslie@austin.utexas.edu

-Office hrs: Tu 10-11, Th 10-11, and by appointment
+Office hrs: Dr. Ainslie: Fridays 1-3 and by appointment

-Text: Corbin, J. & Strauss, A., (2008).
-Basics of qualitative research:

-Techniques and procedures for developing grounded theory (3rd ed.).

-Thousand Oaks, CA: Sage.

-Course description
+Course Description

 This course examines research methods that are descriptive, field-based, interpretive, and discovery-focused, in contrast to traditional quantitative methods of analyzing and interpreting data.
 The two main objectives of the class are to prepare you to evaluate published qualitative research as well as to conduct qualitative research.
-Topics covered include the varieties of qualitative research (grounded theory, case studies, ethnography, and phenomenology), identifying questions and phenomena for research, planning and conducting qualitative research, coding and other analytic procedures, developing an interpretation, and trustworthiness concerns in qualitative inquiry.
+Topics covered include the varieties of qualitative research (grounded theory, case studies, ethnography, phenomenology, and media-based work), identifying questions and phenomena for research, planning and conducting qualitative research, coding and other analytic procedures, developing an interpretation, and trustworthiness concerns in qualitative inquiry.
 We will emphasize approaches that are more suited to smaller scale, lower budget projects conducted by a single investigator.
-Class sessions will be devoted to discussions of the text and of selected articles and chapters illustrating different forms of qualitative research in several disciplines.
+Class sessions will be devoted to discussions of articles and chapters illustrating different forms of qualitative research as reflected in a variety of disciplines.
 We will also do some limited fieldwork, conducting interviews and observations.
 Later in the semester after work has begun on individual projects, we will discuss issues, problems, and insights gained from the ongoing project activities.